Why Every Long Blog Post Needs a Table of Contents

 Manual Approach

 You can create a TOC manually with HTML anchor links.
-It works, but:
+It works, but it's time-consuming and you'll forget to update it when you edit the post.

 Automated Approach

-A plugin like Table of Contents Pro generates the TOC automatically from your headings:
+A plugin generates the TOC automatically from your headings:

 - Add a block, choose a style, done